Daniel O'Connell: Whigs and the Famine

-The Peace Resolutions
+Peace Resolutions

-After Thomas Davis's death in 1845, Gavan Duffy offered the post of assistant-editor on The Nation to John Mitchel.
+After Thomas Davis's death in 1845, Gavan Duffy offered the post of assistant editor on The Nation to John Mitchel.
 Mitchel brought a more militant tone.
 When the conservative Standard observed that the new Irish railways could be used to transport troops to quickly curb agrarian unrest, Mitchel replied combatively that railway tracks could be turned into pikes and that trains could be easily ambushed.
 O'Connell publicly distanced himself from The Nation setting Duffy up as editor for the prosecution that followed.
 When the courts absolved him, O'Connell pressed the issue.

 In 1847 the Repeal Association tabled resolutions declaring that under no circumstances was a nation justified in asserting its liberties by force of arms.
 The Young Irelanders had not advocated physical force, but in response to the "Peace Resolutions" Meagher argued that if Repeal could not be carried by moral persuasion and peaceful means, a resort to arms would be a no less honourable course.
 O'Connell's son John forced the decision: the resolution was carried on the threat of the O'Connells themselves quitting the Association.

 Meagher, Davis and other prominent dissidents, among them Gavan Duffy; Jane Wilde; Margaret Callan; William Smith O'Brien; and John Blake Dillon, withdrew and formed themselves as the Irish Confederation.

 In the desperate circumstances of the Famine and in the face of martial-law measures that a number of Repeal Association MPs had approved in Westminster, Meagher and some Confederates did take what he had described as the "honourable" course.
 Their rural rising broke up after a single skirmish, the Battle of Ballingarry.